dheerajvats21/Java-Basics/JVM - Memory Management.md

 **:bulb: Major garbage collection**
 - Triggered when the old/tenured generation is full.
 - Collects old and young generations (this is really a 'full GC'...
 JVM must be going from rootSet to all nodes .. marking them live).
+In such a case the young generation is collected first followed by the old generation.
+If the old generation is too full to accept the content of the young generation, the young generation GC is omitted and the old generation GC is used to collect the full heap, either in parallel or serial.
+Either way the whole heap is collected with a stop-the-world event.
 - It is slow as Major GC has to go through large sections of heap.
 It's also possible that, The memory allocated had been paged.
 So it has again to be paged back in.
 - Its also possible to allocate objects directly into the old generation.
 No direct way of doing it.
 But we can set option on the JVM called PretenureSizeThreshold.  (i.e if size of object is above threshold  .. put it in tenure space i.e old generation)

-### Before getting geep into Major GCs Lets move aside and learn a bit of things first:
+### :bulb: We are going to be learning types of GCs used in JVM.
+But before that lets learn a bit of things about Java objects  allocation , transfer, marking live etc :
  - How to objects come in old generation
  - How objects are allocated by JVM.
  - How objects are choosen to be live (by young GC and old generation GC).
  - How choosing of live objects is made easy for Young Gen GC.

-After this we will study different types of GCs for Old generations.
+After this we will study different types of GCs (which does Old generations collection OR both young and old generation colection).
+OKAY ....

-So Major GC collects old gen. So question now comes..
+So ....Major GC collects old gen. So question now comes..
 What are moments when old gen gets objects.

 ### 1) When will JVM promote the objects to old generation :question:
 - After a certain number of garbage collects.